onconova/onconova/pop-docs/docs/guide/developers/plugins.md

     !!! warning "Do Not Expose Sensitive Secrets"

         Any value injected into the frontend will be accessible by end users in the browser.
-Never include secrets or sensitive values — use secure APIs instead.
+Never include secrets or sensitive values, use secure APIs instead.